GlowingSoftware/Glowy/README.md

 4 - Import the sql.sql file in your MySQL database

-5 - Open config.json and edit it as you want
+5 - Copy `config.json.template` and rename it to `config.json`.
+Then edit it as you want

 6 - Put the jar file of the server you prefer in the root folder.
 That jar has to be named server.jar and it will be used to create all the servers